KevinMongiello/flappybird/README.md

 **Animation**

-Animation is achieved using the browsers native `requestAnimationFrame` function which fires a timed callback function.
-The callback function updates the game state and then continues to call `requestAnimationFrame` again, which creates a timed loop of callbacks that update the games state about 60 times per second.
+Animation is achieved using the browser's native `requestAnimationFrame` function which fires a timed callback function.
+The callback function updates the game state and then continues to call `requestAnimationFrame` again, which creates a timed loop of callbacks that update the games' state about 60 times per second.
 In order to heighten the user experience, requestAnimationFrame also provides an argument `time` which is used to interpolate between lag time if the computer gets delayed with things like bad connection or overload.
 This allows the game to update correctly relative to the amount of time actually passed between game frames instead of relying on the frequency of frame rendering.

 ![alt tag](docs/images/animation.png)
 ***Animation***